 the tour center at

-Tour fees are $6.00 for adults, $3.00 for children 6 to 16 and free for children 5 and under.
-Although the tour is not strenuous, be aware that there is a 1/2 mile hike to and from the caverns.
+Tour fees are $10.00 for adults, $5.00 for children 16 and under and $5 for seniors.
+Although the tour is not strenuous, be aware that there is a 3/4 mile hike to and from the caverns.

 There are no hotels or restaurants nearby.
 Food is not available at the caverns, so bring your own supplies.
 The nearest gas station is 24 miles away in Fenner.